Information on A59 re-alignment proposals

 In 2016, we began detailed work on developing options to address the issue of landslips and instability on the A59 at Kex Gill.
 Following guidance from the Department for Transport, an Options Assessment Report was produced which contained 16 options (these options can be found below under the development of options for A59 relocation at Kex Gill).

-Following the appraisal of the 16 options, a number of the best performing routes (based on their ability to address the issues of resilience, connectivity, reliability and safety as well as their fit with national and local transport policy) were collated in to what was formally known as the ‘consultation corridor’, below.
+Following the appraisal of the 16 options, a number of the best performing routes (based on their ability to address the issues of resilience, connectivity, reliability and safety as well as their fit with national and local transport policy) were collated into what was formally known as the ‘consultation corridor’, below.

 You can view a large version of the consultation corridor (jpg / 159 KB) here

 We held a first stage public consultation event in Autumn 2017 at locations in Harrogate, Skipton and Norwood.
 Members of the public could also view the consultation material and provide comments online, via post or email.
-The consultation events were attended by over 300 individuals, and a further 300 online response were received.
+The consultation events were attended by over 300 individuals, and a further 300 online responses were received.
 Over 90 per cent of responses supported the need to do something at Kex Gill.

 Following the consultation event, work continued to further refine the options for the best possible alignment.
 Extensive ground investigation work has been carried out in the area, and ecologists are regularly on site carrying out required environmental surveys in line with the UK and European legislation.
 The survey work identified that a previously discounted option needed to be brought back into consideration, due to the fact that it significantly reduces the impact on the very important protected landscapes (Special Area of Conservation, Special Protection Area and Site of Scientific Interest).
-The previously discounted option does still fall within a section of the previous consultation corridor, however it is now anticipated that the scheme will begin from North Moor Road and follow the bridleway to the east before dropping down and re-joining the A59 close to Hall Lane.
+The previously discounted option does still fall within a section of the previous consultation corridor, however, it is now anticipated that the scheme will begin from North Moor Road and follow the bridleway to the east before dropping down and re-joining the A59 close to Hall Lane.
 See this key sensitivities plan (pdf / 1 MB) for more details.

 Proposed preferred route